fastnear/neardata-server/README.md

 The server provides the following endpoints:

 - `/v0/first_block` - Redirects to the first block after genesis.
-- `/v0/block/:block_height` - Get block by the block height in a JSON format.
+- `/v0/block/:block_height` - Get a finalized block by the block height in a JSON format.
+- `/v0/block_opt/:block_height` - Get an optimistic block by the block height in a JSON format.
 - `/v0/last_block/final` - Redirects to the latest finalized block.
+- `/v0/last_block/optimistic` - Redirects to the latest optimistic block.

 ## Usage